Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

 \subsubsection{Superconformal constraints on the five-point function}

 The construction of $L=4$ operators in the free theory at strong coupling is considerably more involved compared to the $L=2$ case.
-Following the strategy outlined above, the first step is to solve the constraints of superconformal symmetry on the five point function
+Following the strategy outlined above, the first step is to solve the constraints of superconformal symmetry on the five-point function

 where $\mathscr{O}$ is an operator transforming in the $\mathcal{L}^{\h}_{0,[0,0]}$ representation and $\mathbf{t}=(t,\Theta)$.
 We will show below that all the components, in the sense of an expansion in the Grassmann variables, of \eqref{G5withaLONGfull} are completely determined in terms of the three functions entering the correlator of the superprimaries